Role of Geology in a Country’s Growth

 Share On

 When we think about a country’s development, our minds often drift to technology, infrastructure, education, or economic policies.
 But there’s a quieter, deeper contributor that often goes unnoticed—geology.
-Hidden beneath our feet, the Earth’s layers hold not just rocks and minerals, but the very foundation for economic progress, resource security, environmental planning, and sustainable development.
+Hidden beneath our feet, the Earth’s layers hold not just rocks and minerals but the very foundation for economic progress, resource security, environmental planning, and sustainable development.

-Fueling the Economy: Minerals and Energy Resources
+Minerals and Energy Resources

 Mining and Minerals